-You can link to the Your Benefits Resources[TM] website through Total Comp @ Citi at www.totalcomponline.com.
-If you are a new employee, your information will not be available on Total Comp @ Citi until approximately two months after your date of hire.
-During that time period, go directly to Your Benefits Resources[TM] at http://resources.hewitt.com/citigroup to enroll.
+You can link to the Your Benefits Resources[TM] (YBR[TM]) website through TotalComp@Citi at www.totalcomponline.com.
+If you are a new employee, your information will not be available on TotalComp@Citi until approximately two months after your date of hire.

-By telephone
+By Telephone

 You also can enroll by telephone.
-Call ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" option and then the "health care including COBRA" option to speak to a Citi Benefits Center representative.
+Call ConnectOne at 1 (800) 881-3938.
+From the "benefits" menu, choose the "health and insurance benefits" option to speak to a Citi Benefits Center representative.